moonbuglabs/frustrated-lattice-validation/README.md

 Copyright (c) 2026 Moonbug Labs LLC.

 This repository contains validation notebooks and API-client utilities for black-box frustrated-lattice experiments.
 It does not contain the proprietary execution engine or implementation details.

-Semulo is the intended commercialization brand/entity, pending formation and formal IP arrangements.